ICDM Call for Paper

 The Aim of the Conference

-This conference is the tenth conference in a series of industrial conferences on Data Mining that will be held on yearly basis.
+The Industrial conferences on Data Mining ICDM is held on yearly basis.
 Experts from different fields will present their applications and the results obtained by applying data mining.
 Besides that, newcomers in the field can get a fast introduction to Data Mining by taking the tutorial running in connection with the conference.
 In a problem/solution hour you will have the opportunity to present your application and ask for support by others or for cooperation in solving the problem.

 « top